ungarida/nextjs-serverless-boilerplate/README.md

 ### Workflow

 The project is leveraging [GitHub Actions](https://docs.github.com/en/actions) to organize development workflow.
+It is inspired by [next-serverless-github-actions](https://github.com/dabit3/next-serverless-github-actions).